a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

   - background
 ---

-Thes ARIA specification is divided into predefined categories of attributes, one of which is Roles, and the other being States & Properties.
-ARIA roles, which are covered in this article, are generally used to describe elements that may not exist natively within current HTML standards, have full cross-browser support, or be understood by screen readers and other assistive technologies.
-They are also useful in situations where existing HTML markup is written in older HTML standards that do not include newer, more semantic tags.
+The ARIA specification is divided into categories of attributes, one of which is Roles, and the other being States & Properties.
+ARIA roles, which are covered in this article, are generally used to describe elements that may not exist within HTML, or elements which may not have full cross-browser support, or have implementation gaps in screen readers and other assistive technologies.
+For instance, ARIA roles can be useful in situations where native HTML semantics are not understood in legacy user agents (e.g., browsers).

 ## Usage